Enable Azure Storage

 You must create a storage account with Resource manager as the deployment model.
 More information: Create an Azure storage account.

 After the storage account is running, portals require certain global settings that tell the application how to locate your storage account.
-From Dynamics 365 for Customer Engagement, go to Settings > Settings, and add a new setting named FileStorage/CloudStorageAccount.
+In the Portal Management app, go to Settings > New, and add a new setting named FileStorage/CloudStorageAccount.

 The maximum file upload size is 125 MB.